Stefanski preaches patience as Browns ramp up in unique camp

 “I can’t tell you what a great feeling it is to look out a window and there’s a practice field with football players on it.
 It’s been a long time coming,” he said.

-Stefanski remains optimistic there is going to be pro football this fall.
-He’s been encouraged by the steps the league has taken to make it possible and called the Browns’ re-purposing of their building to assure social distancing “nothing short of a miracle.”
+Stefanski has been encouraged by the steps the league has taken to make training camp possible and called the Browns’ re-purposing of their building to assure social distancing “nothing short of a miracle.”

 Stefanski doesn’t know if any more players will decide not to play and he didn’t want to speculate, “but I respect the decisions.”